DrKoine Love the text, and she will love you back.

 Symposium

-In my last semester to teach, my former students and colleagues offered a symposium in my honor featuring academic paper presentations that, along with other essays, will contribute to a festschrift publication in my honor to be published next year.
+In my last semester to teach, my former students and colleagues offered a symposium in my honor featuring academic paper presentations that, along with other essays, became the basis of a festschrift publication in my honor (see below).
 The symposium was conceived, planned, and produced by my former student and good friend, Dr. Ben Skipper, pastor of Carterville Baptist Church, Petal, MS.

 Stacks Image 80